 Habitat 67 was designed as the Canadian Pavilion for the World Exposition of 1967 as an experimental solution for high-quality housing in dense urban environments.
 Safdie explored the possibilities of prefabricated modular units to reduce housing costs and allow for a new housing typology that could integrate the qualities of a suburban home into an urban high-rise.
 The project was constructed from 354 identical and completely prefabricated modules, or boxes, stacked in various combinations and connected by steel cables.

-Louis I. Kahn was assigned to found and build a biological research center in a picturesque site in La Jolla along the Pacific coast.
+Louis I. Kahn was assigned to find and build a biological research center in a picturesque site in La Jolla along the Pacific coast.
 Jonas Salk, the man who had discovered the vaccine for polio and assigned the project to Kahn, was adamant that the design for this new facility should explore the implications of the sciences for humanity.
 Three zones were to stand apart, all facing the ocean to the west: the Meeting House, the Village, and the laboratories.

 3. Villa Savoye

 Villa Savoye by Le Corbusier is one of the most significant contributions to modern architecture in the 20th century.
 Le Corbusier established “The Five Points” of architecture: Pilotis, Flat Roof Terrace, Open Plan, Ribbon Windows, and Free Façade, and presented them for the first time in this project.
-Villa Savoye transformed the architect's career as well as the principles of the "International Style"; becoming one of the most important architectures in the history.
+Villa Savoye transformed the architect's career as well as the principles of the "International Style"; becoming one of the most important architectures in history.

-Frank Lloyd Wright designed Fallingwater to redefine the relationship between man, architecture, and nature, after the plot owners requested a weekend house on the Bear Run Nature Reserve.
+Frank Lloyd Wright designed Fallingwater to redefine the relationship between man, architecture, and nature after the plot owners requested a weekend house on the Bear Run Nature Reserve.
 Instead of building a house facing the retreat's waterfall as the clients requested, Wright integrated the design of the house with the waterfall itself, placing it right on top of it to make it a part of the clients' lives.

-The Kimbell Art Museum is a modernist structure with it's revivalist details, lack of ornamentation, concrete, and use of natural light.
-Its distinct barrel vaults are rimmed with narrow plexi-glass skylights with hanging pierced-aluminum reflectors below, illuminating the concrete vaults and artworks displayed below.
+The Kimbell Art Museum is a modernist structure with its revivalist details, lack of ornamentation, concrete, and use of natural light.
+Its distinct barrel vaults are rimmed with narrow plexiglass skylights with hanging pierced-aluminum reflectors below, illuminating the concrete vaults and artworks displayed below.

-The 38-story office building on Park Avenue was the architect's first attempt at tall building constructions.
+The 38-story office building on Park Avenue was the architect's first attempt at tall building construction.
 Mies' design set a standard for the modern skyscraper, which was a monumental continuity of bronze and dark glass, juxtaposing the large granite surface of the plaza below.